stingram/DRL_Navigation/Project_Report.md

 This project implements a *Value Based* method called [Deep Q-Networks](https://deepmind.com/research/dqn/).

-Deep Q Learning combines two approaches :
+Deep Q Learning combines two approaches:
 - A Reinforcement Learning method called [Q Learning](https://en.wikipedia.org/wiki/Q-learning)
 - Q-table approximation (action-values) using a Deep Neural Network

-This implementation includes two training improvements described in their [Nature publication : "Human-level control through deep reinforcement learning (2015)"](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)
+This implementation includes two training improvements described in their [Nature publication : "Human-level control through deep reinforcement learning (2015)"](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
 - Experience Replay
 - Fixed Q Targets

-> ABSTRACT: The theory of reinforcement learning provides a normative account1, deeply rooted in psychological<sup>2</sup> and neuroscientific<sup>3</sup> perspectives on animal behaviour, of how agents may optimize their control of an environment.To use reinforcement learning successfully in situations approaching real-world complexity, however, agents are confronted with a difficult task: they must derive efficient representations of the environment from high-dimensional sensory inputs, and use these to generalize past experience to new situations.Remarkably, humans and other animals seem to solve this problem through a harmonious combination of reinforcement learning and hierarchical sensory processing systems<sup>4,5</sup>, the former evidenced by a wealth of neural data revealing notable parallels betweenthe phasic signals emitted by dopaminergic neurons and temporal difference reinforcement learning algorithms<sup>3</sup>.While reinforcement learning agents have achieved some successes in a variety of domains<sup>6–8</sup>, their applicability has previously been limited to domains inwhich useful features can be handcrafted, or to domains with fully observed, low-dimensional state spaces.
+> ABSTRACT: The theory of reinforcement learning provides a normative account<sup>1</sup>, deeply rooted in psychological<sup>2</sup> and neuroscientific<sup>3</sup> perspectives on animal behaviour, of how agents may optimize their control of an environment.
+To use reinforcement learning successfully in situations approaching real-world complexity, however, agents are confronted with a difficult task: they must derive efficient representations of the environment from high-dimensional sensory inputs, and use these to generalize past experience to new situations.
+Remarkably, humans and other animals seem to solve this problem through a harmonious combination of reinforcement learning and hierarchical sensory processing systems<sup>4,5</sup>, the former evidenced by a wealth of neural data revealing notable parallels betweenthe phasic signals emitted by dopaminergic neurons and temporal difference reinforcement learning algorithms<sup>3</sup>.
+While reinforcement learning agents have achieved some successes in a variety of domains<sup>6–8</sup>, their applicability has previously been limited to domains inwhich useful features can be handcrafted, or to domains with fully observed, low-dimensional state spaces.